-Taking Action to Prevent the Harmful Impact of Short-Term Plans
+State Strategies to Prevent the Harmful Impact of Short-Term Health Plans

-The U.S. Department of Health and Human Services (HHS) has proposed a new rule, open for comment until April 23, 2018, that is dangerous to consumers and to health care marketplaces.
+The U.S. Department of Health and Human Services (HHS) has proposed a new rule that is dangerous to consumers and to health care marketplaces.
 This rule would expand the sale of “short-term limited duration plans” that do not have to comply with the consumer protections afforded under the Affordable Care Act (ACA) and often leave consumers uncovered for major medical expenses.
+Learn how the rule threatens high-quality health coverage and what measures states can take to protect their residents against these threats.

 The short-term plan rule will harm consumers and health care markets